Veritius/thalassophobia/README.md

 # Thalassophobia
-A 3D underwater submarine crew simulator inspired by the likes of Barotrauma and Rain World, focusing on survival in an oppressive alien environment.
+A 3D underwater submarine crew simulator inspired by the gameplay of Barotrauma and the environment of Rain World, focusing on survival in an oppressive alien environment.
 Running on the [Bevy](https://bevyengine.org/) game engine.

 Current goals:
 - [ ] Multiplayer lobbies